-Did you know we have a new Hallam SU events app?
+- Did you know we have a brand new Hallam SU app?
 Download the app.

-Follow @hallamsu to access the best Hallam student information covering events, university life, and student deals.
+- Follow @hallamsu on social media to access the best Hallam student information covering events, university life, and student deals.

-Look out for weekly emails, keeping you in the loop of university life.
+- Keep an eye out for weekly emails, keeping you in the loop of university life!

 Where to find us